adepthus/Timechain-Watermark-Screenshot-Widget/README.md

 # timechain-signshot

-The tool is designed specifically for verifying authenticity/integrity of screenshots, which can be an important factor in legal or security situations.
+The tool is designed specifically for verifying authenticity/integrity of record-keeped screenshots, which can be an important factor in legal or security situations.

 Screenshot captured using this tool, includes a watermark timestamp.
 Timestamp signed using confirmed thermodynamically block hash, block height, time and internet time.
 This process ensures that the timestamp cannot be tampered with or falsified, and therefore provides a reliable and trustworthy record of when the screenshot was taken.